20CSE452-Sumanth/CSA0838-Python-programming/README.md

 2. Write a program to sum of squares of [even, odd] in a list
 3. Write a program to check the given number is a happy number or not
 4. Write a program to check the given number is a palindrome or not
-5. Write a program to calculate no of loaves purchased 6.
+5. Write a program to calculate no of loaves purchased in the bakery
+6.
 7.
 8.
 9.
 10.